 Deploying In-Building Wireless Coverage (Baseline Magazine)

-As wireless becomes more ubiquitous, it enables an entire collection of new applications that can be used to communicate with employees when they are away from their offices, monitor sensors around a building and even transmit video streams.
+More enterprises are moving towards deploying universal wireless coverage across their campuses.
+Software has matured, wireless networks have become easier to manage and more secure, and bandwidth is approaching that of wired connections.
+Today’s workforce has become more mobile, and the desktop of choice is usually a laptop.
+And as wireless becomes more ubiquitous, it enables an entire collection of new applications that can be used to communicate with employees when they are away from their offices, monitor sensors around a building, and even transmitting video streams, too.

 AT&T USBConnect Mercury laptop broadband adapter card